sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/application_connection.rst

       :alt: variables_userguide
       :width: 65%

 #.
-To create a connection, enter the desired values in the above required fields as follows:
+To create a connection, enter the required details in the above fields as follows:

    * Select **Storage** as the category.
    * Select **MySQL** as the connection type.